Autism and related conditions mentoring

 To get a mentor:

-- Register with Disability Services which helps to ensure you have as much support as possible from Curtin.
+- Register for disability assistance which helps to ensure you have as much support as possible from Curtin.

 - We will then match you to a postgraduate peer mentor.